rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.del

-    .. tab:: Python

-        Time (ms) of the onset of the current stimulus relative to t = 0.

-    .. tab:: HOC

     Time (ms) of the onset of the current stimulus relative to t = 0.

 ----